derek73/python-nameparser/README.rst

 ``pip install nameparser``

-I usually push changes to `PyPi <https://pypi.python.org/pypi/nameparser>`_ pretty quickly.
 If you want to try out the latest code from GitHub you can install with pip using the command below.

 ``pip install -e git+git://github.com/derek73/python-nameparser.git#egg=nameparser``